eonist/eonist.github.io/_posts/2019-12-21-Concurrent-perform.md

 - Always run concurrentPerform: in a Global queue.

 ## Resources:
-- Alot of info on concurrency in swift: https://www.uraimo.com/2017/05/07/all-about-concurrency-in-swift-1-the-present/
+- A lot of info on concurrency in swift: https://www.uraimo.com/2017/05/07/all-about-concurrency-in-swift-1-the-present/
 - Lots of info nuggets on concurrent performance: https://gist.github.com/FWEugene/3861f0460c3e23f684e113f0f8d6947f
 - Create barrier: Using a barrier on a concurrent queue to synchronize writes https://www.avanderlee.com/swift/concurrent-serial-dispatchqueue/